polarispolestar/Food-Security-DApp/README.md

 npm run dev
 ```

-- Open the URL provided by Vite (usually `http://localhost:5173`)
+1. Open the URL provided by Vite (usually http://localhost:5173)
-- Click **Connect Wallet** to connect MetaMask.
+2. Click Connect Wallet to connect MetaMask.
-- Use the **tabs** to create, approve, or pay mortgages.
+3. Use the tabs to perform role-specific actions:
+   -> Farmer – Create batches
+   ->Manager – Approve and update temperature
+   ->Transporter – Pick batches
+   ->Distributor – Receive batches
+   ->Consumer – Confirm delivery
+   ->Status – View all batches and current status

 ---

 ## How It Works

-1. **Create Mortgage** – Any user can create a mortgage by entering an amount.
-2. **View Mortgages** – All mortgages are listed in a table.
-3. **Approve Mortgage** – Only the bank/admin account can approve a mortgage.
-4. **Make Payment** – Only available if the mortgage is approved.
+1. Farmer – Creates a food batch with crop type, quantity, and temperature.
+2. Manager – Approves batches and can update temperature during storage.
+3. Transporter – Picks approved batches for distribution.
+4. Distributor – Receives transported batches.
+5. Consumer – Confirms delivery of batches.
+6. Status Tab – Provides a full overview of all batches and their current stage in the supply chain.

-All transactions are directly signed via **MetaMask** and executed on the blockchain.
+All transactions are directly signed via MetaMask and executed on the blockchain.
 ---

 ## Notes